 Some of our employees were previously employed at universities or other enterprises.
 We could, in the future, be subject to claims that these employees, or we, have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers.
 Litigation may be necessary to defend against these claims.
-If we fail in defending against such claims, a court could order us to pay substantial damages and prohibit us from using products, methods, processes and other technologies that are essential to our products, if such products, methods, processes and other technologies are found to incorporate or be derived from the trade secrets or other proprietary information of the former employers.
+If we fail in defending against such claims, a court could order us to pay substantial damages and prohibit us from using products, methods, processes and other technologies that are essential to our products, if such products, methods, processes and other technologies that are essential to our products, if such products, methods, processes and other technologies are found to incorporate or be derived from the trade secrets or other proprietary information of the former employers.
 In addition, we may lose valuable intellectual property rights or personnel.
 A loss of key research personnel or their work product could hamper or prevent our ability to commercialize certain potential products, which could severely harm our business.
 Even if we are successful in defending against these claims, such litigation could result in substantial costs and be a distraction to management.